cshum/imagor/README.md

 - `filters` a pipeline of image filter operations to be applied, see filters section
 - `IMAGE` is the image path or URI
   - For image URI that contains `?` character, this will interfere the URL query and should be encoded with [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) or equivalent
+  - Base64 URLs: Use `b64:` prefix to encode image URLs with special characters as [base64url](https://developer.mozilla.org/en-US/docs/Glossary/Base64#url_and_filename_safe_base64).
+This encoding is  more robust if you have special characters in your image URL, and can fix encoding/signing issues in your setup.

 ### Filters